Sidney Powell: Defamation lawsuits against Powell

 On January 8, 2021, Dominion sued Powell for defamation and asked for over $1.3 billion in damages.
 On February 4, 2021, Smartmatic filed a defamation lawsuit that accused Powell, Fox News, some hosts at Fox News, and Rudy Giuliani of engaging in a "disinformation campaign" against the company, and asked for $2.7 billion in damages.
-In March 2022 a New York State Supreme Court judge dismissed the Smartmatic allegations against Powell.
+In March 2022 a New York State Supreme Court judge dismissed the Smartmatic allegations against Powell on jurisdictional grounds; however, the company had already filed a second lawsuit in Washington, D.C. in anticipation of the New York ruling.

 On March 22, 2021, lawyers defending Powell against Dominion's lawsuit filed a motion to dismiss the lawsuit.
 They argued that "no reasonable person would conclude that the statements [by Powell about the 2020 election] were truly statements of fact".
 Instead, "it was clear to reasonable persons that Powell's claims were her opinions and legal theories", argued the lawyers.
 Furthermore, the lawyers claimed that Dominion could not prove that Powell took action with "actual malice", because "she believed the allegations then and she believes them now".
 On August 11, 2021, Judge Carl Nichols denied this motion to dismiss the lawsuit.
+A scheduling order filed March 1, 2022, for Dominion's suit against Powell and parallel lawsuits against Rudy Giuliani and My Pillow, Inc., calls for depositions and pretrial motions through September 2023.

-Venezuelan businessman Majed Khalil sued Powell, Fox News and Lou Dobbs for $250 million in December 2021, alleging they had falsely implicated him in rigging Dominion and Smartmatic machines.
+Venezuelan businessman Majed Khalil sued Powell, Fox News, and Lou Dobbs for $250 million in December 2021, alleging they had falsely implicated him in rigging Dominion and Smartmatic machines.
+The lawsuit was settled out of court for an undisclosed amount in April 2023.

+In 2024, Powell settled a defamation lawsuit brought by a Dominion executive.